vinhtrann/jekyllresume/README.md

  2. Modify the settings as you see fit and create the new fork
  ![image](https://user-images.githubusercontent.com/64811274/198891396-a3870ab6-3034-438d-aec9-4a720fae87e5.png)
       - You should have a new repository listed under your github account now
       - This step relates to the concept of cataloging the difference from Etter's Book.
 By creating a repository, it creates a log of all the changes made to the resume.
-If you wanted to view the state of your resume 6 months ago it would be possible thanks to version control.
+If you wanted to view the state of your resume 6 months ago, it would be possible thanks to version control.

 #### Clone the repository
  3. Open a terminal